 Mindful Eating Tips from Bronson's Nutrition Experts

-What’s mindful eating, you ask?
+What’s mindful eating?
 Simply put, it is when you learn to pay attention to what you’re eating and the feelings, thoughts, tastes and smells of the food you’re consuming.
-This is the theme of 2019 National Nutrition Month celebrations across the Bronson Healthcare system.

 To decrease stress and overeating, connect with nature using all your senses.